rseng/opensource-heartbeat-action/README.md

 is not defined, the update will be skipped, and you will be required to already have a users.txt file.

+### `cleanup`

+If defined as anything, clean up the previous collection folder before generating new events.
+If not defined, skip cleanup entirely (old events will be preserved).

 ### `exclude_users_file`

 **Optional** The path to the exclude-users.txt (or otherwise named) file that has